sdc-china/IDA-doc/_posts/2018-03-19-test-test-smart-comparison.md

  Here are the steps:
   - Run and record your test case as usual.
-  - Review screenshots and enable it as the base image if it's the expected result.
+  - Review screenshots and enable it as the base image if it's the expected result. **It is recommended to select specific area in the image to compare, as whole image comparison will report MISMATCH when sreenshots differ in any pixel, for example scrollbar positions.**
   - Run test case again and then the smart comparison engine will compare the new screenshot with the base image.
 The test step will be marked as failed with the report showing **Screenshot does not match the expected image in smart comparison** error if there's any difference after comparison.

 ## Enable Smart Comparison